BestTimesToVisit.com Logo

 food

 Embrace the 'aperitivo' culture!
-Many bars offer a generous buffet of snacks and small plates when you order a drink, usually between 6 PM and 8 PM.
-It's a fantastic way to have a light dinner for the price of a cocktail, especially in cities like Palermo or Catania.
+Most bars and cafes offer a generous spread of snacks (olives, cheese, cured meats, small pizzas) with your drink purchase, usually between 6 PM and 8 PM.
+It's a fantastic way to have a light dinner without breaking the bank, especially in cities like Palermo or Catania.

 transport